 Stuart told us the history of the property and those two rows of olive trees as we drove between them during a recent visit to Smith-Madrone winery.
 During our visit we gained an appreciation for mountain winemaking and the elegant wines made at Smith-Madrone — which, notably, includes Riesling.

 Vineyards in the Mountains

-Smith-Madrone winery is located about 1800 feet up Spring Mountain on the eastern slopes of the Mayacamas Mountains that separate Napa Valley from Sonoma Valley.
+Smith-Madrone winery is located at 1900 feet on Spring Mountain on the eastern slopes of the Mayacamas Mountains that separate Napa Valley from Sonoma Valley.
 The view across Napa Valley to Howell Mountain and the Vaca Range is spectacular.
 About 36 acres are planted to vineyards.
 The balance of the acreage includes open space, the winery building and forested land.
 Stuart and his brother Charles have been making wine here for more than 40 years.
 The focus of their winemaking is Chardonnay, Cabernet Sauvignon and Riesling — all estate grown.

 Mountain soils lack sufficient fertility for general agriculture, according to Stuart, but are perfect for vineyards because of that very reason — they provide just enough fertility to grow healthy vines and produce quality fruit but not enough to overstimulate vine growth.
 That’s why Stuart looked for vineyard property in the mountains of Napa Valley and not on the valley floor.
 He firmly believes quality wine begins with the proper soil.